William Denison, 1st Earl of Londesborough: Career

 He was elected to the House of Commons for Beverley in 1857, a seat he held until 1859, and then represented Scarborough from 1859 to 1860 when he succeeded his father in the barony and entered the House of Lords.

+Londesborough was the first President of the British Goat Society, established in 1869, and was also Worshipful Master of the Constitutional Lodge No. 294 in Beverley.

+In 1871, Londesborough entertained the Prince of Wales at his villa Londesborough Lodge at Scarborough.

 In 1887, he was created Viscount Raincliffe, of Raincliffe in the North Riding of the County of York, and Earl of Londesborough, in the County of York.
 He was appointed Honorary Colonel of the 4th East Riding Artillery Volunteer Corps on 11 August 1860 and of the 1st Yorkshire (East Riding) Rifle Volunteer Corps (later 1st Volunteer Battalion, East Yorkshire Regiment) on 24 April 1862.
 The Volunteers' drill hall in Hull was named Londesborough Barracks in his honour.
-He transferred from the 1st Bn to be Hon Col of the 2nd Volunteer Battalion, East Yorkshire Regiment on 9 September 1893.
+On 9 September 1893 he transferred from the 1st Battalion to become Honorary Colonel of the 2nd Volunteer Battalion, East Yorkshire Regiment.

-Earl Londesborough was also the Worshipful Master of the Constitutional Lodge No. 294 in Beverley.

-The Earl was also the first President of the British Goat Society established in 1869.

-The Earl entertained Edward VII at his villa, Londesborough Lodge at Scarborough in 1871.
 The 'Londesborough Theatre' (1871-1960) was named in his honour.
 Both Raincliffe Woods, and the former Raincliffe School, were also named after the title bestowed on him in 1887.

 Personal life

-In 1863, Lord Londesborough married Lady Edith Frances Wilhelmina Somerset, daughter of Henry Somerset, 7th Duke of Beaufort.
+In 1863, Lord Londesborough married Lady Edith Frances Wilhelmina Somerset, a daughter of Henry Somerset, 7th Duke of Beaufort.
 Together, they were the parents of: